 - After you eat, remove your dentures and rinse them with water.

-- Full and partial dentures are made from thin plastic, so be careful when handling your dentures.
+- Full and partial dentures are made from thin plastic, so be careful when handling.

 - Each time that you remove your dentures, brush your teeth and use gauze to clean the soft tissues.
 You should do this at least once each day, but preferably twice per day.

-- Use a soft toothbrush to clean your dentures with a non-abrasive cleaner specifically for dentures.
+- Use a soft toothbrush with a non-abrasive cleaner specifically for dentures.
 Be sure to spend extra time cleaning the ridges where denture adhesive and food particles may hide.

 - Soaking your dentures overnight helps keep them moist.
-If your dentures dry out, they may lose shape.
-You can use regular water or a special solution that is made for soaking dentures.
+If they dry out, they may lose shape.
+You can use regular water or a specially made solution.